 Modern Slavery Statement

 The Modern Slavery Act 2015 is designed to consolidate various offences relating to human trafficking and slavery.
 The provisions in the Act create a requirement for an annual statement to be prepared for all businesses with a turnover of over £36m that demonstrates actions taken to ensure transparency in supply chains.
-In support of the Act, Public Procurement Notice (PPN) 02/23 confirms a requirement to use the guidance Tackling Modern Slavery in Government Supply Chains to identify and manage risks in both new procurement activity and existing contracts.
+In support of the Act, Public Procurement Notice (PPN) 02/23 confirms a requirement to use the guidance ‘Tackling Modern Slavery in Government Supply Chains’ to identify and manage risks in both new procurement activity and existing contracts.
+PPN 02/23 sets out four key areas of activity for buyers to prevent modern slavery in supply chains: identifying and managing risks in new procurements; assessing existing contracts; taking action when victims of modern slavery are identified; and training.

-Modern slavery is the recruitment, movement, harboring or receiving of children, women, or men through the use of force, coercion, abuse of vulnerability, deception, or other means for the purpose of exploitation.
-Individuals may be trafficked into, out of or within the UK, and they may be trafficked for a number of reasons including sexual exploitation, forced labour, domestic servitude and organ harvesting.
+Modern slavery is the recruitment, movement, harbouring or receiving of children, women, or men through the use of force, coercion, abuse of vulnerability, deception, or other means for the purpose of exploitation.
+Individuals may be trafficked into, out of or within the UK, and they may be trafficked for a number of reasons including sexual exploitation, forced labour, domestic servitude, and organ harvesting.
 Traffickers and slavers use whatever means they have at their disposal to coerce, deceive, and force individuals into a life of abuse, servitude, and inhumane treatment.

-The aim of the statement is to encourage transparency within organizations, raise awareness of the issues and to help fight and eradicate Modern Slavery in the UK by ensuring Modern Slavery is not hidden within the goods and services we purchase or the services we provide.
+The aim of the statement is to encourage transparency within organisations, raise awareness of the issues and to help fight and eradicate Modern Slavery in the UK by ensuring Modern Slavery is not hidden within the goods and services we purchase or the services we provide.

-As an organisation and in compliance with the Act we are committed to;
+As an organisation and in compliance with the Act, we are committed to:

 - Updating the Modern Slavery Statement each year.

-- Publishing the Statement on our website.
+- Publishing the Statement on our website

 - Demonstrating that we have met the requirement through seeking Board of Directors approval of the statement.

-- Having a Director sign the statement to demonstrate our firm intent of meeting the requirements of the Act.
+- Having a director sign the statement to demonstrate our firm intent of meeting the requirements of the Act.

 We have zero tolerance of slavery and human trafficking and are committed to maintaining and improving systems, processes, and policies to avoid complicity in human rights violation and to prevent slavery and human trafficking in our supply chain.

 We are committed to acting ethically and with integrity and transparency in all our business dealings and to putting effective systems and controls in place to protect our staff and the public against any form of modern slavery.
-Through the implementation of robust recruitment policies and procedures EEAST ensure that comprehensive checks and balances are in place to negate the likelihood of individuals being employed by EEAST who have been trafficked illegally or who are the victims of Modern Slavery.
+Through the implementation of robust recruitment policies and procedures, EEAST ensure that comprehensive checks and balances are in place to negate the likelihood of individuals being employed by EEAST who have been trafficked illegally or who are the victims of Modern Slavery.

 These checks include but are not limited to: